The pandemic continues to cause unprecedented disruption across industries worldwide.

 Breakup by Region:

-The report has also analysed the competitive landscape of the market with some of the key players being Barclays, BNP Paribas, Citibank, Deutsche Bank, Goldman Sachs, HSBC Holdings plc, JPMorgan Chase & Co., The Royal Bank of Scotland, UBS AG, Standard Chartered PLC, State Street Corporation, XTX Markets Limited, etc.
+The report has also analysed the competitive landscape of the market with some of the top foreign exchange companies being Barclays, BNP Paribas, Citibank, Deutsche Bank, Goldman Sachs, HSBC Holdings plc, JPMorgan Chase & Co., The Royal Bank of Scotland, UBS AG, Standard Chartered PLC, State Street Corporation, XTX Markets Limited, etc.

-According to the estimates by IMARC Group, the global foreign exchange market will exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, the global foreign exchange market is expected to grow at a CAGR of 7.5% during 2021-2026.

 The foreign exchange market provides 24x7 trading opportunities, enormous trading volume, and high transactional transparency, that are currently driving the global foreign exchange market.